github-linguist/linguist/samples/GCC Machine Description/pdp10.md

 		      (const_int 2)))
    (set_attr "skip" "yes")])

-;; Equality comparisons of a contigous group of bits with zero will be ;; written using zero_extract rather than the equivalent AND operations.
+;; Equality comparisons of a contiguous group of bits with zero will be ;; written using zero_extract rather than the equivalent AND operations.
 (define_insn "test_extract_skip"
   [(set (pc)